-Created in 2000, Google AdWords is a powerful, online advertising service utilized by businesses all over the world.
-With such a crowded space, AdWords is a not only a fiercely competitive landscape but also one which can seem daunting to many users.
-To help your ads perform better and to increase your ROI, we’ve compiled some of the most helpful Google AdWords tips for you.
+Created in 2000 originally as Google Adwords, Google Ads is a powerful, online advertising service utilized by businesses all over the world.
+With such a crowded space, Google Ads is a not only a fiercely competitive landscape but also one which can seem daunting to many users.
+To help your ads perform better and to increase your ROI, we’ve compiled some of the most helpful Google Ads optimization tips for you.

 1. Have a clear goal